 Solid Waste Assessment

 The solid waste disposal assessment is a non-ad valorem assessment billed annually since 1989 to all owners of real property in Pasco County.
-This assessment is the method of generating revenue to cover costs for the construction, operation and maintenance of the solid waste system which is comprised of the waste-to-energy facility, the Ridge Road Landfill (closed), the West Pasco Class III Landfill (open), the West Pasco Class I Landfill (open), the East Pasco Class I Landfill (open), the East Pasco Transfer Station, and the Household Hazardous and Recycling Programs.
+This assessment is the method of generating revenue to cover costs for the construction, operation and maintenance of the solid waste system which is comprised of the waste-to-energy facility, the Ridge Road Landfill (closed), the West Pasco Class III Landfill (open), the West Pasco Class I Landfill (open), the East Pasco Class I Landfill (closed), the East Pasco Transfer Station, the Household Hazardous Waste program, and the Recycling Program.

 Please note that the solid waste assessment does not cover the cost of collection of the solid waste.
 The money that is paid to the waste haulers is for collection and transport to our facilities.
 The solid waste assessment pays for the proper disposal of this solid waste.

 Title Companies / Closing Agents

 The solid waste assessment is levied against the parcel and is subject to penalties and lien activity if the assessment is unpaid.
 It is extremely important to know that all title searches are not complete without checking for unpaid assessments with the Solid Waste Customer Service Office.

 Residential parcels are billed a flat fee annually, which is included on property tax bills issued by the Pasco County Tax Collector.